 International African American Museum

-2014–Ongoing | Charleston SC
+2014–2023 | Charleston SC

 Because of its location in a floodplain, the building is elevated on eighteen, 6ft diameter cast-in-place concrete columns, laid out on two rows on a 48ft square grid.
 This provides cover for a generous shaded outdoor space at the ground level, designed by Hood Design Studio, that commemorates the site's history.
-The elevated building includes a level of galleries and public programs with an administrative penthouse level above.
+The elevated building includes a level of galleries and public programs with an administrative penthouse above.
 The building is subject to relatively high seismic loads, hurricane winds, a high-velocity floods.
 The structural system consists of steel framing with cast-in-place concrete shear walls at the cores and cast-in-place concrete columns at the ground floor.
-The floors are slab on metal deck supported by steel framing.
+The floors are slab on a metal deck supported by steel framing.
 The lateral system is a combination of moment frames and shear walls.
 The soil conditions require that the building be supported on precast, pre-stressed pile foundations extending approximately 90ft into the ground.